Genealogy-valued Feller diffusion: Concepts and main results

-We will have to obtain this object as the \emph{genealogical} version (Theorem~\ref{TH.1061}), which we call $\mfU^\ast$.
-This we refer to as the $\U$-valued version, of the \emph{Evans immortal line process}.
-Then the key result of this subsection is Theorem~\ref{TH.IDENTKALL} at the end saying that indeed $\mfU^\ast$ is Markov and equal to $\mfU^{\rm Palm}$.

-The key point is that this process gives another very interesting \emph{representation} for the $Q$-process respectively the Palm process/Kallenberg tree $\mfU^\dagger$, $\mfU^{\mathrm{Palm}}$ as of course \eqref{e1116} for total masses might suggest.
+We will obtain the \emph{genealogical}, i.e.\ $\U$-valued version of the Kallenberg tree, denoted by $\mfU^{\mathrm{Kal}}$ in \eqref{e12066} also via a process we construct by the same Markovian dynamic as suggested by Evans and we denote by $\mfU^\ast$, in Theorem~\ref{TH.1061}.
+This $\mfU^*$ we refer to as the $\U$-valued version, of the \emph{Evans immortal line process} and we prove in Proposition~\ref{prop.2034} that indeed $\mfU^\ast$ is \emph{Markov}.
+Then the key result of this subsection is Theorem~\ref{TH.IDENTKALL} at the end which says that this immortal line process $\mfU^*$, the Kallenberg tree process gives independently concatenated to $\mfU$ another very interesting \emph{representation} for the $Q$-process $\mfU^\dagger$ respectively the Palm process $\mfU^{\mathrm{Palm}}$ as of course \eqref{e1116} for total masses might already suggest.
+This allows also to relate this to the this to the size-biased single ancestor subfamily from the \Levy{}-Khintchine representation.

-\paragraph{Strategy} Our goal is to give a \emph{$\U$-valued formulation} of Evans' ideas, i.e.\ we will have an immortal line from which independent $\U$-valued Feller diffusions split off at rate $b$.
+\paragraph{Strategy} Our goal is to give a \emph{$\U$-valued formulation} of Evans' ideas, i.e.\ we will have an immortal line from which independent $\U$-valued Feller diffusions split off at rate $b$ from $\ntree$ (recall Proposition~\ref{prop.1382el}).
 These are \emph{concatenated} via the immortal line to a new $\U$-valued process.
 The description induces a certain structure of the ultrametric in the state at time $t$.
 From the description we shall derive the \emph{generator} and a martingale problem and then establish uniqueness to get a characterization.

 The way to do this is to construct first a \emph{richer process}, which we call $\mfU^{\ast,+}$.
-In this process the Feller populations break off from the immortal line at time $s$ and obtain $s$ as an \emph{inheritable mark}.
-We shall show that forgetting the marks yields indeed a Markov process which gives the desired object.
-We proceed as follows: \begin{itemize} \item We recall the marked metric measure spaces $\U^V$. \item We construct from the Evans' recipe the state of the $\U^V$-valued process at time $t$. \item We derive from the marginal laws an operator for the corresponding martingale problem. \item We show well-posedness of the martingale problem. \item We show that forgetting the marks, i.e.\ projecting on $\U$ we obtain a $\U$-valued \emph{Markov} process. \end{itemize}
+In this process the Feller populations break off from the immortal line at time $s$ and all its individuals obtain $s$ as an \emph{inheritable mark}.
+This way we can identify the subfamily of the descendants of an immigrant arriving at times $s$.
+We shall show that forgetting the marks yields indeed again a Markov process which gives the desired object.

+We will need some new concepts to proceed, in particular a state space and a corresponding martingale problem which we introduce now. \begin{itemize} \item We recall the marked metric measure spaces $\U^V$. \item We construct from the Evans' recipe the state of the $\U^V$-valued process at time $t$. \item We derive from the marginal laws an operator for the corresponding martingale problem. \item We show well-posedness of the martingale problem. \item We show that forgetting the marks, i.e.\ projecting from $\U^V$ onto $\U$ we obtain a $\U$-valued \emph{Markov} process. \end{itemize}

 \paragraph{$V$-marked genealogies and $\U^V$} Here and later we will need \emph{marked metric measure spaces} to model populations with types, locations etc.\ taken from some \emph{a priori fixed} complete and separable metric space $(V,r_V)$.
 Then the basic objects are equivalence classes of $V$-\emph{marked} ultrametric measure spaces of the form